geraldnilles/Wireless-Thermostat/README.markdown

 3. Send UART/SPI commands to the Bluetooth module

 ### Bluetooth Protocol
 We will need a special protocol for communicating over Bluetooth.
 All communication will be initialized by the Server and the MCU will respond.
+All requests will be exactly 6 characters long.
+All responses will be exaclty 2 characters long

 Here is a list of Server commands
-* TEMP ?
+* TEMP??
     * Ask for the temperature
-* TEMP 75
+    * Responds with 75
+* TEMP75
     * Set the temperature.
 This example shows 75
+    * Responds with OK
-* STATE ?
+* STATE?
     * Ask for the current State
+    * Responds with ON or OF
-* STATE 0
+* STATE0
     * Set the current state to 0 (off) or 1 (on)
+    * responds with OK
+* RESETS
+    * Triggers a MCU reset
+    * Deos not respond

 ## Server SW
 I will use my server to send Bluetooth signals to the device.
 This will allow a lot of cool functionality.
 For example. i could automatically turn off the AC based when our Phone's leave the WiFi network.